hashbangcode/webolution/README.md

 - Use the decorator design pattern to render individuals instead of passing the render type as a string.
 - Print out statistics in the demo application.
 - Add better "random" strings to the HTML elements.
 The current random strings make things look very messy.
+- Create a form that allows the configuration of everything do to with a evolution of a population and runs that evolution.

 Future plans:
 - Add a dependency injection container to streamline the use of the application in other applications.